gs-kotang/legend-engine/docs/store/extensions/Relational/new-connector-tutorial.md

     You can go through the above code to understand how we use the container provided by test-containers library to launch an instance of SqlServer, and then use a properties vault to store its user name / password, so that we can model the authentication strategy as part of connection specification.

     Running the setup() method in above class requires that you have a docker instance running on your machine.
-As expected, you will need to add following dependency for above class to compile
+As expected, you will need to add following dependency for above class to compile.

     ~~~xml
     <dependency>